shopware/docs/resources/references/upgrades/administration/vue3.md

 ## FAQ

 Let's start with some frequently asked questions.
-These will also help you figure out if this update affects you.
+These will also help you figure out if this upgrade affects you.

-### Which extensions are affected by the Vue 3 update?
+### Which extensions are affected by the Vue 3 upgrade?
 App-based extensions aren't affected by these changes.
 However, if your extension is plugin-based and contains custom administration code, you likely need to do some refactoring.

 ### Are there any breaking changes I should be aware of?
 Yes, Vue 3 introduced breaking changes.
 It's crucial to review the migration guide provided by Vue.js and this document for detailed information.

-### What steps should I follow to update my Shopware plugin to Vue 3?
+### What steps should I follow to upgrade my Shopware plugin to Vue 3?
 Typically, the process involves updating your project dependencies and modifying your code to adhere to Vue 3's API changes.
 Consult the Vue 3 documentation and this document's step-by-step instructions.

 ### Can one plugin version be compatible with Shopware 6.5 and 6.6?